Sacrificium

 Sacrificium is a Christian death metal band from Stuttgart, Germany, formed in 1993.
-The band made its breakthrough in the metal scene with its 2002 album Cold Black Piece of Flesh.
-The second album Escaping the Stupor was released on Black Lotus Records.
-Their music combines melodic passages with old school death metal, and their lyrics deal with personal experiences and opinions from Christian point of view.
+The band broke through in the metal scene with the 2002 album Cold Black Piece of Flesh.
+The second album, Escaping the Stupor, was released on Black Lotus Records.
+Their music combines melodic passages with old-school death metal, and their lyrics deal with personal experiences and Christian views.